 And why shouldn’t we…

-Honestly, good friends and family would love to help but they really are not sure what they could do or what would be interfering.
+Honestly, good friends and family would love to help but they really are not sure what they could do and what would be considered interfering.

 So, to my newly grieved friends, here are some suggestions to ask for help: